daggerok/daggerok.github.io/blog/2023-ICT/README.md

 * **Stop Raid** (SR)
 * **PM Trading Session** - 14:00-16:00 time interval (from 2pm till 4pm)
-* **Final Hour Of PM Trading Session** - 15:00-16:00 time interval (from 3pm till 4pm) where is possibility of price action move in the end of the day
+* **Final Hour Of PM Trading Session** - 15:00-16:00 time interval (from 3pm till 4pm) where is possibility of price action move in the end of the day.
+If you don't have a setup by 10 minutes to 4 then don't do anything

 ## Rules